ylepner/cv/README.md

 ### About

-I am an enthusiastic learner who has been actively engaged in web development since 2019, dedicating the last four years to honing my skills in various aspects of web development.
-Recently, I completed courses in JavaScript, Angular, and Node.js, further solidifying my knowledge and expertise in this field.
-My passion for web development led me to successfully complete an internship program for a ServiceNow Developer position at EPAM Systems in Gdansk.
+An enthusiastic learner who has been actively engaged in web development since 2019.
+Over the past four years, I have actively immersed myself in the world of web development, cultivating a strong foundation in HTML5, CSS3, JavaScript, and TypeScript.
+My educational journey includes completing courses in JavaScript, Angular, and Node.js, enhancing my proficiency in these essential technologies.
+My commitment to continuous learning and hands-on experience led me to a successful internship as a ServiceNow Developer at EPAM Systems in Gdansk, where I studied ServiceNow development and administration.
 I am now eager to embark on a career in Front-End Development.<br>
-I have a background in law, which has honed my analytical and problem-solving skills.
+I have a background in law, which has honed my analytical and problem-solving skills.<br>
 My focus is now on pursuing a fulfilling career in web development, and I look forward to contributing to innovative projects.

 ### Technical Skills